Need help with your cat or a cat you have found?

 Surrendering a Cat

 If you need to find a new home for your cat, please note that The Cat House, like most no-kill shelters and rescues, is generally full, with a waiting list several weeks to several months long.
+We also only accept requests for surrendering cats within a 50 mile radius of our shelter.
+We may make exceptions for other rescues/shelters outside of this area.
 A list of other area shelters and rescues that may be able to help you sooner is here: Southeast Nebraska Shelters and Rescues.
 If you adopted your cat from The Cat House and are no longer able to care for it, we will take the cat in at your convenience; contact us to discuss arrangements.

 If you’re planning to move to a new apartment or rental house, be sure to find one that will allow you to keep your feline family member.
 Check out links on this page to locate some options: pet-friendly rental properties.